devgotech/hugo-demo/content/post/first.md

 # Hugo Demo taught me to use markdown

-This is a basic syntax to show what I have learned so far, dont go anywhere, I would be with you shortly.
+This is a basic syntax to show what I have learned so far, don't go anywhere, I would be with you shortly.

         1. Here is something